MR

 • Charlottetown: BDO, 155 Belvedere Avenue, Suite 200.

-Bring two forms of identification, ensuring that at least one includes your current home address.
 Alternatively, you can present one ID and proof of address, such as a recent credit card statement or utility bill received by mail.
 Please note that photocopies or digital images of your ID will not be accepted.
 Unlike other methods, your SIN is not required for in-person requests.

 Upon completing the process, you will promptly receive a physical, printed copy of your Equifax credit report.